Park City Mountain Resort: Park City Mountain Resort under Vail Resorts

 Park City mountain resort is home to many ski schools run by the mountain, but is also home to privately owned ski schools.
 In 2017, the various individual clubs came together to form one organization - Park City Ski & Snowboard Club.

 For the 2018 season, Doppelmayr constructed a high speed quad to replace the High Meadow lift at Red Pine Lodge.

 For the 2019 season, Skytrac built a new fixed grip quad chairlift called "Over and Out" that goes from the bottom of Tombstone to a point just above the top of Sunrise, providing quick egress from the Tombstone and Iron Mountain pods to the Canyons Village base area by alleviating the need to take Tombstone back to Red Pine Lodge.
 The lift takes about five minutes and thirty seconds to ride.

 For the 2022 season, Doppelmayr had been contracted to construct two new detachable chairlifts on the Park City side of the resort.
 However, after the Park City Planning Commission revoked the permit to replace these lifts in Park City, Vail Resorts announced that these lifts will now be installed at Whistler Blackcomb in 2023 and replace the Jersey Cream and Fitzsimmons lifts there.

+2024-2025 ski patrol strike

+Starting in December 2024, 200 ski patrollers at the resort went on strike seeking a raise in wages.
+In response, Vail Resorts brought in replacement patrollers from other resorts.
+Park City's mayor has supported the striking ski patrollers, calling on Vail Resorts to take action and "conclude negotiations and end the uncertainty."